npnz88/CS50_SQL/README.md

 ### Summary

-Within this repository is the submitted lab work and final project, (listed under the `project` folder above).
+Within this repository is the submitted lab work and final project, (listed under the `project` folder above), for CS50 SQL.
 The following sections provides an overview of key concepts learned and practied with each problem set (0 to 6).

 #### Week 0